 The FNA performed before the tumour is removed fully causes changes in the thyroid gland and the tumour that can be seen under the microscope.
 Your pathology report may describe these changes as post-biopsy changes or FNA-like changes.

-These changes include bleeding (hemorrhage), cystic degeneration (the development of holes or spaces in the tissue), and abnormal (atypical) looking cells.
-All of these changes are normal and expected findings.
+These changes include hemorrhage (bleeding), cystic degeneration (the development of holes or spaces in the tissue), and atypical (abnormal) looking cells.
+All of these changes are expected non-cancerous findings in a Hurthle cell adenoma.